anoma/namada/documentation/docs/src/user-guide/wallet.md

 ### Generate a keypair

+It is possible to generate keys using the CLI.
 Generate a keypair with a given alias and derive the implicit address from its public key:

 ```shell
 namada wallet key gen --alias my-key